ThanhNguyen-Tien/ed-fsm-library/Components/README.md

    -  Config Clock Configuration to suit with your hardware
    -  At System Core/NVIC, go to Code Generation tab and disable "Generate IRQ Handler" for Systick timer
    -  If you use console App (optional)
-      - Enable UASRT2 and its global interrupt
+      - Enable UASRT and its global interrupt
-      - At NVIC/Code Generation tab disable "Generate IRQ Handler" for USART2 interrupt
+      - At NVIC/Code Generation tab disable "Generate IRQ Handler" for USART module
-      - At ProjectManager/Advanced Settings, choose LL for USART2
+      - At ProjectManager/Advanced Settings, choose LL for USART module

    -  In Project Manager Tab